wf4ever/rodl/README.md

 Introduction
 ============

 This is the Research Object Digital Library.
-The main service of the library is the Research Object Storage and Retrieval Service (ROSRS), which allows users to store and retrieve Research Objects.
-Users can also create snapshots and releases of their Research Objects using the
+The main services provided by the system are the  Research Object Storage and Retrieval Service (ROSRS), which allows users to store and retrieve Research Objects, and the Research Object Evolution Service, which allows users to create snapshots and releases of their Research Objects.
-Research Object Evolution Service.

 Documentation
 =============